- Home

 How to Reorder a Costing

-- Right-click any of the lines on either the Material or Routing section and select Move Up or Move Down on the context menu.
+- Right click any of the lines on either the Material or Routing section and select Move Up or Move Down on the context menu.

 How to View a Linked Item

-- Right-click any of the lines on either the Material or Routing section and select Open Linked Item on the context menu.
+- Right click any of the lines on either the Material or Routing section and select Open Linked Item on the context menu.

 - Note: If no item is linked (e.g. it is a custom task or outwork in the Routing section), an error message is returned.

-How to Complete the Variations (tab)
+How to Complete Notes & Attachments (tab)

-How to Copy an Item to a Variation
+How to Add Notes to an Item

 - Click Save (button).